Non Sequitur by Wiley Miller for May 08, 2009

 12. Red fox logo

-Bennn about 15 years ago
+Bennn over 15 years ago

 Wiley and commentators: Intelligence, like so many other things has a normal distribution (bell-shaped) curve.
 That means that 84% are average intelligence or below.
 And sadly average ain’t that swift, they apparently don’t know the meaning of Non Sequitur.
 You may be taxing their ability with words like “Allegory”, “essence” & “satire”